 Ravazzin Center Faculty Research Scholars

 Faculty research scholars are faculty members working on projects under the aegis of the Ravazzin Center.

-Cathy Berkman, PhD, ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Intergenerational Studies and Associate Professor at the Fordham University Graduate School of Social Service and Director of the Palliative Care Fellowship.
+Cathy Berkman, PhD, ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Intergenerational Studies and Professor at the Fordham University Graduate School of Social Service and Director of the Palliative Care Fellowship.
 Her research are in aging and palliative care.
 Her current research examines the knowledge, attitudes, and behaviors of older adults in relation to treatment for life-limiting illness and advance directives, and communication preferences regarding life-sustaining treatment.
 She is also examines the role of adult children and the role of culture in each of these areas.

 Martha C. Bial, PhD, is Faculty Research Scholar at the Ravazzin Center on Aging at the Fordham University Graduate School of Social Service, where she teaches social work practice with older adults and their families, social policy and supervision for field instructors.
 She was a practitioner, supervisor and consultant in the field of aging for 25 years and later served as Associate Director of Field Instruction at Fordham.
 She received her BA from Harvard, her MSW from Columbia and her PhD from Fordham.
 Her research and teaching interests include social work in long-term care, use of oral history and reminiscence, workforce development in aging and substance abuse in older adults.